 In a collaboration with the Danish Geodata Agency, we have explored new approaches to cook and serve geodata to the public on the Web.
 A main challenge in cartography is producing maps of high quality over complex shapes requires the craft of human expertise.
 However, given the explosion in geospatial data, the pressure for high-productivity tools for cartography is increasing at a fast pace.
 Our work has explored how to create a new class of declarative cartography tools.
 Our language CVL, the Cartographic Visualization Language, can be processed entirely within a spatial DBMS, opening up exciting opportunities for automatic optimization and scalability.
+Additionally, we have investigated how declarative cartography can be achieved efficiently inside the DBMS in the presence of fine-grained access control.
 In a separate line of work, we have also analyzed production logs for map-serving web services.
 These production logs reveal strong spatial and temporal concentration patterns which can be exploited for more efficient caching.

 Behavioral Simulations and Computer Games

 In collaboration with the Cornell Database Group, we have worked on a new scripting platform for games and agent-based simulations.
-Our recent work in this project has been around iterated spatial join techniques optimized for main memory, as well as communication, especially latency, optimizations for cloud environments.
+Our recent work in this project has been around iterated spatial join techniques optimized for main memory, as well as communication, especially mean latency and jitter optimizations, for cloud environments.
 We have also explored techniques for automatic parallelization of large-scale behavioral simulations, as well as efficient checkpoint-recovery techniques for Massively Multiplayer Online Games (MMOs).